Global City Importance Model

 While economic strength often lays the foundation of a city’s importance, geopolitical influence amplifies its ability to shape global affairs, making it an equally critical factor.
 Cities with strong geopolitical influence are critical hubs for political decision-making, international relations, and global governance.
 They often host the headquarters of international organizations, embassies, and key governmental institutions like legislatures and militaries.
 And decisions made in the capitals of top geopolitical powers often have far reaching ramifications globally.

-New York
+🇺🇸 New York

-New York is currently the highest scoring city—scoring considerably higher than any other.
 Here’s an incomplete list of factors that contribute to New York’s designation as the most important city globally (note: items listed below are not weighted equally):

-• #1 scoring city in “economic” dimension.
+• #1 scoring city globally in “economic” dimension.

 • #1 largest metropolitan economy globally.